callionica/hue/components/readme.md

 `status` is an array of objects with `value`, `name`, and `description` properties. (`description` is optional).
 This provides human-readable names for the possible values that `state.status` can contain.
 Apps can use these values to show a more informative UI for viewing the current state of the sensor or changing it to a new value.
 The order of values in the `status` property is intended to be the most suitable order for displaying a choice to the end user.

 `status` will be missing when the values can't easily be statically described.
-In the examples below, you can see that neither `Scenes > Current Scene` nor `Configurations > Current Configuration` have `status` properties describing the current values.
+In the examples below, you can see that neither `Scenes > Current Scene` nor `Configurations > Current Configuration` have `status` properties describing the possible values.

 ```
 {